-If your pet is experiencing a life-threatening event and you need emergency vet care in Elk River, MN, our staff at Barrington Oaks Veterinarian Hospital is here to help.
+If your pet is experiencing a life-threatening event and you need emergency vet care in Elk River, MN, our staff at Barrington Oaks Veterinary Hospital is here to help.

 Please Note: We are NOT a 24-hour emergency vet service.
 We are only available to help with emergency situations during our regular business hours: